 this will block any traffic, other than the IPs in the expressVPN address list, for the machine 192.168.0.123.

-So, i have a machine on my network, which should be only connecting to the internet though a VPN.
+So, I have a machine on my network, which should be only connecting to the internet through a VPN.
 I needed to tell my RouterOS box to block all access, except to this said IP address… The following should do the trick… YMMV

-this will drop any packets from the srcaddress (IP address) that are not for destination dstaddress (IP address). in my case, dstaddress is the VPN server i want to connect to.
-So, in theory, all packets should just go though the VPN and not leak out in to the rest of the network… again, still testing this so be careful!
+this will drop any packets from the srcaddress (IP address) that are not for the destination dstaddress (IP address). in my case, dstaddress is the VPN server I want to connect to.
+So, in theory, all packets should just go through the VPN and not leak out into the rest of the network… again, still testing this so be careful!

 As part of my new task to make my files safer and backups faster, and, well, cheap, I am looking into ZFS for my storage needs.
 My needs are as follows: